PastorGL/OneRing/CONFIGURE.md

 Next layer is the `ds.` configuration namespace of DataStreams, and its rules are quite different.

-First off, DataStreams are always typed, albeit with some degree of freedom.
+First off, DataStreams are always parseable text-based, albeit with some degree of freedom.
 There are types of:
-* Text-based:
+* Columnar:
   * `Plain` RDD is generated by CLI as opaque Hadoop `Text` for each source line, to be handled by Operation.
   * `CSV` (column-based, escaped, and delimited text) with loosely defined schema, but strongly referenced columns;
-    * `Fixed` same `CSV`, but the order of columns and their format are considered fixed.
+    * `Fixed` same `CSV`, but the order of columns, and their format are considered fixed.
 * `KeyValue` PairRDD with opaque strings for keys, and column-based values like `CSV`.
 * Spatial (object-based; remember that One Ring was developed with primarily geoinformational processing in mind):
   * `Point` contains geodesic coordinates with arbitrary set of metadata but mandatory fields of latitude, longitude, and time stamp;